-The term 'Rate of Return' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Rate of Return' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 In the worlds of finance and business, the rate of return, also known by its acronym ROR, proves to be the ratio of money lost or gained pertaining to an investment and the sum of money that is originally invested in it.
 This rate of return is also called the rate of profit or more commonly the return on investment, or ROI.

 The sum of money that is lost or gained could be called the loss or profit, interest, or even net loss or net income.
 Regarding the money that is actually invested, it is sometimes called the capital, asset, or principle.
 It is also referred to as the cost basis of an investment.
 Rate of return or Return on Investment is commonly stated as a percentage and not a fraction.

 This rate of return is one measurement of how much cash is made or lost as a direct result of the investment in question.
 It quantifies the amount of income stream or cash flow that moves from the investment itself to the investor as a percentage of the original amount that the investor put into the investment.
 Such cash flow that accrues to the investor comes in a number of forms.
 It might be interest, profit, capital gains and losses, or dividends received.
 These capital gains and losses happen as the investment’s sale price is greater or less than its initial purchase price.
 The use of the term cash flow includes everything except for the return of the original invested money.